deepin-community/python-lark/docs/grammar.md

 #### Notes for when using a lexer:

-When using a lexer (standard or contextual), it is the grammar-author's responsibility to make sure the literals don't collide, or that if they do, they are matched in the desired order.
+When using a lexer (basic or contextual), it is the grammar-author's responsibility to make sure the literals don't collide, or that if they do, they are matched in the desired order.
 Literals are matched according to the following precedence:

 1. Highest priority first (priority is specified as: TERM.number: ...)
 2. Length of match (for regexps, the longest theoretical match is used)